1C:Enterprise

-1С:Enterprise is a development platform designed by 1C Company for the fast creation of easily customizable business automation software.
+1С:Enterprise is a development platform designed by 1C Company for the creation of customizable business automation software.

 Overview

-1C:Enterprise is a full-stack, low-code platform that provides ready-to-use infrastructure and tools for rapid development of business applications, such as ERP, POS, WMS, or other custom corporate software.
+1C:Enterprise is a full-stack, low-code platform that provides infrastructure and tools for the development of business applications, such as ERP, POS, WMS, or other custom corporate software.

 1C:Enterprise uses a domain-driven design approach for developing business software.
-Application development within 1C:Enterprise is done using a high-level object-oriented language in a conceptual model that closely approximates business tasks.
+Application development within 1C:Enterprise is done using a high-level object-oriented language in a conceptual model that simulates business tasks.
 Visual editing is used throughout the 1C:Enterprise development process.
 1C Company claims that this keeps the volume of programming as such to a minimum, in keeping with the low-code development paradigm.

 1C:Enterprise platform consists of the following parts: